Seamonsters-2605/Ardroid/theming/README.md

-The "Holo" theme can optionally be applied to the app to improve the appearance.
+The "Holo" or "Material" theme can optionally be applied to the app to significantly improve the appearance.
 This is done by editing the APK file with AppToMarket.
 If you choose not to apply this theme, you should disable "TitleVisible" on every screen of the app - without the theme the app looks better without a title on each screen.
 However, the custom theme requires TitleVisible to be enabled (it automatically hides it).

 # Applying the Holo theme